mecster09/rave-sim/golden-scenarios/README.md

 - Write captured bodies under the output directory following `<family>/<name>.xml`.
 - Update the manifest with the HTTP status, byte size, and sha256 hash for each dataset.

+### Scenario Families

+- `clinical-view` — Standard snapshots of the Clinical View datasets.
+Includes the `streaming-failure` capture that enables `forceClinicalViewStreamFailure` to truncate ODM output intentionally.
+- `datasets` — Harness-driven extracts for raw and versioned datasets as XML or JSON depending on the scenario definition.
+- `subjects` — Subject roster variations across enrollment states (active-only, with inactive, status=all).
+- `audit` — Clinical Audit Records payloads covering pagination and enhanced modes.

 ## Adding New Scenarios

 1. Duplicate an existing config and adjust `harnessConfig` values so the generated study matches the target volume.